Border Patrol Search, Trauma, and Rescue

-The Border Patrol Search, Trauma, and Rescue Unit (BORSTAR) is one of two police tactical units in the Special Operations Group, under the United States Border Patrol (USBP).
+The Border Patrol Search, Trauma, and Rescue Unit (BORSTAR) is a specialized unit of the United States Border Patrol for emergency search and rescue and medical response.
 The unit is trained in emergency search and rescue, medical evacuation (medevac), and tactical emergency medical services (TEMS) response in hazardous environments.
 It primarily assists injured or stranded migrants who enter the United States illegally from Mexico at remote desert locations.

 The BORSTAR Headquarters is located in El Paso, Texas, and units are stationed in each southwest Border Patrol sector.